-Our metric for performance in these comparisons is the number of rounds necessary to achieve an approximation ratio of 0.99 (we also give results for the lower target of 0.95 in the Appendix).
+Our performance metric in these comparisons is \emph{the number of rounds necessary to achieve an approximation ratio of 0.99} (we also give results for 0.95).
 With such a high approximation target, we can clearly observe in Fig.~\ref{fig:all_n_fits} the expected Grover-Th scaling of $\mathcal{O}(\binom{n}{k}^{1/2})$ as problem size increases.

-Clique-Obj outperforms Grover-Th with a potentially super-polynomial speedup for all three problem classes, with fewer data-points collected for Max Bisection due to less efficient angle finding, discussed in the next Section.

 For each problem class we evaluated the number of rounds necessary to reach .99 approximation ratio across 40 random instances for each $n$.
 We then performed a weighted least squares fit of this data to both a logarithm ansatz, $a\log(bn + c)$ and a polynomial ansatz, $an^b + c$.
 As seen in Fig.~\ref{fig:all_n_fits}, the logarithm ansatz provided a very close fit for $k$-Densest Subgraph and Max $k$-Vertex Cover, while Max Bisection could only be fit to the polynomial ansatz.
 Both $k$-Densest Subgraph and Max $k$-Vertex Cover could also be fit to the polynomial ansatz, with exponent $\le 0.075$ at 95\% confidence level.
 Hence independent of the choice of fit, the data heavily suggests that for large graph problems, e.g. $10^{10}$ nodes, the mean number of rounds to achieve a high approximation ratio for these problems is $\mathcal{O}(100)$.
 This belief is further supported by the lack of constants or lower-order terms in the runtime whose existence would suggest a comparatively better runtime at smaller instances than at truly large-scale instances.
 The tight confidence intervals and the high quality of the numerical fit further support our view that the fitted formula represents the true asymptotic runtime very closely.